wilsonw13/course-prerequisites/README.md

 Currently, the graph representation does not use the requisite parsing rules to parse the requisites.
 Instead, for each course, it adds itself as a node and simply extracts every course from the prerequisite string and creates a link from these courses.

-After all the course prerequisites have been parsed, there are `source` courses within links that do not exist as a node within the `nodes` list.
+After all the course prerequisites have been parsed, there may be several `source` courses within links that do not exist as a node within the `nodes` list.
 The only reason this occurs is if a course is not listed in the bulletin.
-This is a problem because the graph representation is incomplete and does not represent the entire prerequisite tree.
-To solve this problem, ... (two ways)
+This is a problem because the graph representation is incomplete and thus the prerequisite tree visualizer will not be able to display the graph.

+There are two (or three) possible ways to solve this problem:
+1. Add the missing courses as nodes to the `nodes` list.
+    - i.e. add all missing courses
+2. Remove the links that have a `source` that does not exist as a node within the `nodes` list.
+    - i.e. remove all links that contain a missing course
+3. *?!!
+Request that all courses on the bulletin be updated.*

+The current implementation uses the first solution and adds the missing courses as nodes to the `nodes` list.
+However in the future, there will be an option to toggle between the first and second solution and this may become a query option.

+## Future Work

+### Requisite Parsing

+- Find a better or more efficient way to represent prequisites as an object/list.
+- Add more nodes to the requisite object (e.g. `permission of instructor`, `department consent`).
+- Implemented nested requisites.
+  - e.g. [PHY 134](https://www.stonybrook.edu/sb/bulletin/current/academicprograms/phy/courses.php#134): `PHY 126 and PHY 127; or PHY 132; or corequisite PHY 142`
+- Build an course equivalency knowledge base (e.g. `AMS 210` is equivalent to `MAT 211`, Math Placement Score of `5` is equivalent to `MAT 131 or AMS 151`).
+Also applies to AP and IB scores.
+- Create a "strict" language for writing requisites unambiguously that can easily parsed and analyzed (e.g. `CSE 214 and (CSE 220 or CSE 260) and (CSE 215 or CSE 230)).
+  - e.g. [PHY 311](https://www.stonybrook.edu/sb/bulletin/current/academicprograms/phy/courses.php#311): `PHY 122/124 or PHY 126 and PHY 127 and PHY 134 or PHY 132/134 or PHY 142/134`

+### Query, Prerequisite Tree Visualizer, and User Interface

+- **(IMPORTANT)** Connect the python query to the web interface.
+- Add more query options (e.g. SBCs, credits, depth of prerequisite transitivity).
+- Add customizability to the prerequisite tree visualizer (e.g. toggle between 2D/3D, toggle between different graph layouts, toggle between different color schemes).
+- Add the ability to make small dynamic changes to the graph (e.g. add/remove nodes, change node color, change node size, change link color, change link width).
+- View information about each course on hover (e.g. course number, name, description).

+### Other

+- Generate course progression in order to complete a major/minor or a set of courses based off prior courses taken.
+  - Show an animaton of which courses to take each semester
+- Scrape schedule builder, course evaluations, rate my professor, etc. and integrate it into the application to create a more complete course planning tool.

+...

 ## References